newvoll/ssmbak/README.md

 ```

 # Quickstart
-You'll need the awscli and credentials that can create IAM resources
+You'll need and credentials that can create IAM resources
 with Cloudformation (to assign minimal permissions to the lambda
 role).